-You can create Vendor profiles with required information such as contact details (SPOC), address, service provided and so on, including the ability to upload contractual files.
+You can create Vendor profiles with the required information such as contact details (SPOC), address, service provided and so on, including the ability to upload contractual files.

-To onboard a vendor you need to do the following:
+To onboard a vendor, do the following:

 - In Assessment Configuration, identify the assessment areas that are relevant to services provided by your vendor.
 You can also add tags to better organize vendors in your organization.

 - Identify a Point of Contact for your vendor, associated users and an internal contact.

 - Define vendor criticality manually or by using our internal campaign template to help you auto-calculate the criticality.

 Once created this vendor is added to the vendors list on the VENDORS tab.
 You can View, Edit, or Delete users using the Quick Actions menu.